Trinh's Story

 2010s

-In 1995, Trinh’s family came to the United States through a humanitarian program created for survivors of communist violence.
-With faith and quiet determination, they rebuilt their lives.
-Trinh went on to earn a Ph.D. from the University of California, Berkeley, and forged a career in public service, education, and community leadership.
-As a scholar, she has published on Vietnamese history, society, and culture, and has lectured at institutions across the United States.
+Trinh went on to earn a Ph.D. from the University of California, Berkeley, and forged a career in education, public service, and community leadership.
+As a scholar, she has published on Vietnamese history, society, and culture, and presented her research at institutions across the United States—Columbia, Harvard, Yale, UCLA, UC Berkeley, UW, among others.

 2020s